krlmlr/LoadMyData/website/mastering.markdown

         unzip data/philapd.db.zip -d data
         rm data/philapd.db.zip

 Then we reload R and load the project.
-You'll see ProjectTemplate automatically load the two tables found in our SQLite database:
+You'll see LoadMyData automatically load the two tables found in our SQLite database:

-        library('ProjectTemplate')
+        library('LoadMyData')
         load.project()

 ![Autoloading](./mastering1.png)